tusharjain24/React/02.5_ReactFibreArchitecture/React_Fibre_Architecture.md

 - Different types of updates have different priorities — an animation update needs to complete more quickly than, say, an update from a data store.
 - A push-based approach requires the app (you, the programmer) to decide how to schedule work.
 A pull-based approach allows the framework (React) to be smart and make those decisions for you.
   React doesn't currently take advantage of scheduling in a significant way; an update results in the entire subtree being re-rendered immediately.
 Overhauling React's core algorithm to take advantage of scheduling is the driving idea behind Fiber.

+## What is React Fibre

+- In React, React Fibre is an implementation of React's Core Algorithm.
+Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.

+- We use React Fibre to update the Virtual DOM.

+- Other key features include the ability to pause, abort, or reuse work as new updates come in; the ability to assign priority to different types of updates; and new concurrency primitives.

+- _For Example:_ Suppose an element in DOM is network dependent (let's say a button) whose text is being updated and then from network call another update comes while the text inside the button is being updated the first time and another update come while being updated the second time.
+Then is there a way to wait for some time before updating the UI so that we can skip the intermidiate update?
+For this we use _REACT FIBRE_.

+# Conclusion

 We've established that a primary goal of Fiber is to enable React to take advantage of scheduling.
 Specifically, we need to be able to